 Kanban” the Japanese word for “visual sign is used to signal steps in a manufacturing process.
 Kanban is a visual system for managing work as it moves through a process.
 It visualizes both the process (the workflow) and the actual work passing through that process.
 The goal of Kanban is to identify potential bottlenecks in your process and fix them so work can flow through it cost-effectively at an optimal speed or throughput.
 It also standardizes cues and refines processes, which helps reduce waste and maximize value.

-- 5S Program:5S is a system comprised of five steps to create sustainable, visual process control.
-When implemented, 5S will create standardization and improve your workplace organization, safety and reduce cost.
+5S Program: 5S is a system comprised of five steps to create sustainable, visual process control.
+When implemented, 5S will create standardization and improve your workplace organization.
 The five steps include:

 Now is the time to fix your bottlenecks to effectively utilize your resources.
 DVIRC can help!

-Through its consulting services and training courses, DVIRC has worked with firms of varying sizes and functions on Lean and Continuous Improvement strategies.
-Since 1988, DVIRC has helped 2300 manufacturers complete over 6800 projects.
-We have helped our clients generate substantial value-added impact, including:
+Through its consulting services and courses, DVIRC has worked with firms of varying sizes and functions on Lean and Continuous Improvement strategies.
+To learn more about these and other services DVIRC offers, contact us today.